brotkrueml/schema/Documentation/Configuration/Index.rst

    disabled

 .. note::

-   Since multiple breadcrumbs are allowed for a page, this option adds a breadcrumb to the possibly already existing ones (e.g. defined via the :ref:`API <breadcrumb-api>` or the
+   Since multiple breadcrumbs are allowed for a page, this option adds a breadcrumb to the possibly already existing ones (for example, defined via the :ref:`API <breadcrumb-api>` or the
    :ref:`view helpers <breadcrumb-viewhelpers>`).